-Living with a disability is certainly no easy feat.
-Even the most basic of tasks can hurtle you through a range of emotions, from mild frustration to absolute infuriation.
+Living with a disability is no easy feat.
+Even the most basic tasks of daily living can be challenges and require many tries to conquer.

-Fortunately, there plenty of resources and support systems available to give you the help, motivation, and knowledge you need to flourish and live a highly functional, independent and fulfilling life.
+Unfortunately, while there may seem to be plenty of resources and support systems available to you, you may find that they cannot give you the help, the knowledge, and the motivation, that you need to flourish and to live a high functioning, independent and fulfilling life.

 Types of Disabilities and their Challenges